Differentially Private Synthetic Text Generation for Retrieval-Augmented Generation (RAG): Experiments

-\textbf{Compared Methods.} We compare our \textbf{DP-SynRAG} with four approaches, each illustrating a different privacy–utility trade-off: (1) \textbf{Non-RAG} excludes any RAG database ($\varepsilon=0$) and relies solely on the LLM’s general knowledge, representing the lower bound of utility.
+\paragraph{Compared Methods.} We compare our \textbf{DP-SynRAG} with four approaches, each illustrating a different privacy–utility trade-off: (1) \textbf{Non-RAG} excludes any RAG database ($\varepsilon=0$) and relies solely on the LLM’s general knowledge, representing the lower bound of utility.
 (2) non-private \textbf{RAG} uses RAG database without privacy constraints ($\varepsilon=\infty$), representing the upper bound of utility.
 (3) \textbf{DP-RAG} \cite{grislain25} is a representative private RAG approach that operates under a fixed privacy budget, which accumulates over multiple queries.
-(4) \textbf{DP-Synth} \cite{amin24} is a representative DP-based synthetic data generation method that operates under a fixed privacy budget independent of the number of queries and belongs to the same category as DP-SynRAG.
+(4) \textbf{DP-Synth} \cite{amin24} is a representative DP-based synthetic data generation method that operates under a fixed privacy budget independent of the number of queries and belongs to the same category as DP-SynRAG. \re{(5) \textbf{Aug-PE} \cite{aug-pe} is a DP synthetic text generation baseline in the same category as DP-Synth, but it does not rely on token-level private prediction during decoding.
+We evaluate Aug-PE on Medical Synth and MovieLens, but exclude it from SearchQA because Aug-PE assumes topic-focused generation, whereas SearchQA spans diverse open-domain topics.}

-\textbf{Models.} As an embedding model, we use multi-qa-mpnet-base-dot-v1 model (109M parameters) from the Sentence-Transformers library \cite{sentence-bert}, designed for semantic search.
+\paragraph{Models.} As an embedding model, we use multi-qa-mpnet-base-dot-v1 model (109M parameters) from the Sentence-Transformers library \cite{sentence-bert}, designed for semantic search.
 We compare three LLMs for text generation: Phi-4-mini-instruct (3.8B) \cite{phi4mini}, Gemma-2 (2B) \cite{gemma2}, Llama-3.1 (8B) \cite{llama3}.

-\textbf{Implementation Details.} Unless otherwise specified, the overall privacy budget is fixed at $\varepsilon_{\rm{total}} = 10$.
+\paragraph{Implementation Details.} Unless otherwise specified, the overall privacy budget is fixed at $\varepsilon_{\rm{total}} = 10$.
 For DP-RAG, we consider a per-query budget $\varepsilon_{\rm{query}}$; if the number of queries is $m$, then $\varepsilon_{\rm{total}} \approx m \varepsilon_{\rm{query}}$.
 We set $\delta = 10^{-3}$ for all datasets.
 For RAG, the number of retrieved documents is $k=10$ for Medical Synth and SearchQA, and $k=15$ for Movielens.
 The inference temperature is fixed at $0$.
-The hyperparameters of the proposed and baseline methods are tuned on the validation set (see Appendix~\ref{app:_experiment_hyp} for details).
-Each method is executed five times, and the average result is reported.
+The hyperparameters of the proposed and baseline methods are tuned on the validation set (see Appendix~\ref{app:_experiment_hyp} for details). \re{Our experimental pipeline is based on the public DP-RAG implementation,\footnote{\url{https://github.com/sarus-tech/dp-rag}} which we use for the DP-RAG baseline and as a common framework for implementing the other methods.} Each method is executed five times, and the average result is reported.
 We build the public vocabulary space using the NLTK (v3.9.1) English word corpus \cite{nltk}, excluding common stopwords.